 Puberty affects males and females differently, so you may want to consider teaching in single-sex groups, but always think about how this will meet the needs of the children.
 If there are clear advantages to teaching in single-sex groups, for example, girls being able to ask questions about menstruation, then do so, but ensure that both sexes receive the same teaching.

 Although sexuality will not be a primary focus in puberty lessons, staff must ensure they are inclusive.
 For example, when talking about attraction, acknowledge that children may feel attracted to someone of the same sex or the opposite sex.

 The class teacher will usually be the best person to deliver puberty sessions.
 Bringing in a specialist who can offer additional expertise can be beneficial.
 Still, it is important for a member of staff to attend the session, to support with behaviour management, to note any safeguarding concerns and to help address key issues or sensitivities.

 The statutory guidance sets out the overarching content; however, here is an overview of the topics you might include for different year groups.

 These lessons will provide a general overview of puberty, including the physical differences between children and adults.
-You might also focus on personal hygiene and the early changes children might see in their bodies, such as body hair.
+You might also focus on personal hygiene and the early changes children may see in their bodies, such as body hair.

 These lessons are key, as many children, particularly girls, will be experiencing changes.
 More detail should be provided on body changes, including naming the external and internal reproductive organs.
 Menstruation should be introduced, and girls should be given additional input on dealing with periods, including the type of protection available and procedures in school.
-More focus could also be given to the emotional changes that occur during puberty.
+More focus could also be given to the emotional changes during puberty.